bioFAM/MOFA2/README.md

 ### scRNA-seq data

-bioFAM comes with interfaces to build and train a model directly from objects commonly used for scRNA-seq data analysis, namely [AnnData](https://github.com/theislab/anndata)([scanpy](https://github.com/theislab/scanpy)) in Python and [Seurat](https://github.com/satijalab/seurat) in R.
+bioFAM comes with interfaces to build and train a model directly from objects commonly used for scRNA-seq data analysis, namely [AnnData](https://github.com/theislab/anndata) ([scanpy](https://github.com/theislab/scanpy)) in Python and [Seurat](https://github.com/satijalab/seurat) in R.

 #### With scanpy

-Use an AnnData object to build and train a MOFA model:

 ```{python}
 mf.set_data_from_anndata(adata, "louvain")